EMP White LogoErin Morrison Photography Logo

 Elkmont

 From a personal standpoint, this is one of my favorite places to photograph in the Smokies.
 Just like Cades Cove, it has a mix of everything.
-The Little River runs through much of this area and has plenty of places on its banks for photography opportunities.
+The Little River runs through much of this area and offers plenty of opportunities for photography along its banks.
 You will also see stone chimney stacks leftover from past cabins, and even a beautiful stone bridge.
-And don’t forget, that some of the most popular camping is done in Elkmont!
+And don’t forget that some of the most popular camping is done in Elkmont!

 Spence Cabin

 Elkmont also has two very popular locations that will make your wedding day spectacular.
-Spence Cabin is one of the few places in the Smokies where you can have an inside and an outside wedding or elopement.
-Inside the cabin, you will find fully-functioning amenities such as a kitchen and bathrooms.
+Spence Cabin is one of the few places in the Smokies where you can have an indoor and outdoor wedding or elopement.
+Inside the cabin, you will find fully functional amenities, including a kitchen and bathrooms.
 You will also find a beautiful main living room with a stunning stone fireplace.

 Appalachian Clubhouse

 The Appalachian Clubhouse is another great Smoky Mountain wedding venue.
-Located in the Daisy Town area, it was used as a gathering spot by lessees and guests of the Appalachian Club, which was established in 1910.
+Located in the Daisy Town area, it served as a gathering spot for lessees and guests of the Appalachian Club, established in 1910.
 Club members, mostly from Knoxville, built rustic cabins nearby to serve as weekend or summer retreats in the years before the park was created.
-Now, the 3,000-square-foot, one-story Clubhouse features a large, open meeting hall about 25′ by 60′ in size with exposed wooden beams and massive stone fireplaces at each end that is equipped with gas logs.
+Now, the 3,000-square-foot, one-story Clubhouse features a large, open meeting hall about 25′ by 60′ in size with exposed wooden beams and massive stone fireplaces at each end, which is equipped with gas logs.

 Greenbrier